Agri-sector captains discuss strategies to improve B-BBEE outcomes

 “We have a serious problem.
 The number of companies that report is about 37, a drop in the ocean when you look at how big the agricultural sector is.
 Since the AgriBEE code was accepted, there is no report on the status of transformation in the agricultural sector even though by law, every year, all sector charters report to the DTI and the BEE Advisory Council on their status of transformation.
 The industry knows what is supposed to be done by it but there is a lack of commitment to report,” he said.

-Initiatives like the Sanlam Gauge Report provide perspective at a sectoral level as well as for a collective SA Inc, but the onus is on all sectoral role players to follow through on these deliberations.
+Initiatives such as the Sanlam Gauge Report provide perspective at a sectoral level as well as for a collective SA Inc, but the onus is on all sectoral role players to follow through on these deliberations.

 Would you like to comment on this article or view other readers' comments?